Minuscule Schubert Varieties and Mirror Symmetry: Preliminaries

-In particular, $X(w)$ is Gorenstein if and only if $P_w$ is pure.
-In this case $X(w)$ is a Fano variety of index $h_{P_w}$. \item \cite[Theorem 2.7 (1)]{Perrin_GLMSV} The Schubert subvariety associated with the order ideal $P_w^{u}\subset P_w$ for an essential hole $u$ of $P_w$ is an irreducible component of the singular loci of $X(w)$.
-All the irreducible components of the singular loci are obtained in this way. \end{enumerate} \end{prop}
+In particular, $X(w)$ is Gorenstein if and only if~$P_w$ is pure.
+In this case $X(w)$ is a Fano variety of index $h_{P_w}$ {\rm (}see {\rm \cite[Proposition~4.17]{MR2360316})}. \item[$(2)$] The Schubert subvariety associated with the order ideal $P_w^{u}\subset P_w$ for an essential hole~$u$ of~$P_w$ is an irreducible component of the singular locus of~$X(w)$.
+All the irreducible components of the singular locus are obtained in this way $($see {\rm \cite[Theorem~2.7(1)]{MR2466424})}. \end{enumerate} \end{Proposition}